Child Neurologist/Epileptologist

 UT Southwestern Medical Center is home to numerous nationally and internationally recognized physicians and scientists, including:

-A qualified candidate will have training in presurgical evaluations and surgical planning within a multidisciplinary epilepsy management team.
-They should demonstrate clinical expertise in: Evaluating and treating patients in the epilepsy subspecialty clinic; Evaluating and treating patients in the epilepsy monitoring unit, including those with intracranial recordings; Interpreting and reporting EEGs, including short and long-term inpatient, outpatient, and ambulatory EEG recordings, as well as EEGs in critically ill patients; Teaching residents and fellows.
+A qualified candidate will have training and expertise in the care of children with epilepsy and other neurological diseases.
+Desirable but not mandatory additional skills would include presurgical evaluations and surgical planning within a multidisciplinary team, evaluating and treating patients in the epilepsy monitoring unit including those with intracranial recordings, and interpreting and reporting short and long-term inpatient, outpatient, and ambulatory EEG recordings.

 UT Southwestern Medical Center is committed to an educational and working environment that provides equal opportunity to all members of the University community.
 As an equal opportunity employer, UT Southwestern prohibits unlawful discrimination, including discrimination on the basis of race, color, religion, national origin, sex, sexual orientation, gender identity, gender expression, age, disability, genetic information, citizenship status, or veteran status.